7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Climate & Terrain

 The terrain here is mountainous with the Toros and Amonos Mountains moving parallel to the sea.
 There are also many rivers and lakes throughout the region.
+Obviously, being on the coast there are also some of the most beautiful beaches.

 As you would expect, the summers here are also very hot and dry while the rest of the year is quite rainy with the most rain falling between October and April.